izemauricio/spring-collection/README.md

     - return the same bean memory reference each time getBean is called
   - prototype
     - alocate new memory for a new bean for each getBean call
+    - spring do not call destroy-method when using prototype scope
   - request
   - session
   - global-session